CodeShadowing95/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 2- add a new node at the beginning of a list</br>
 3- add a new node at the end of a list</br>
 4- free a list</br>
+5- get the nth node of a list</br>